 Cornucopia Community Advocates (phone 928-284-3284) is a great source of information.
 They provide and conduct community needs, assessment studies and they form strong partnerships with relevant local charities and aid organizations to provide help and resources for those people at the poverty level or in great need of financial assistance.

 Old Town Mission, which is located in Cottonwood Arizona (phone (928) 634-7869) offers aid, including emergency Food/Gasoline Vouchers, Travelers Assistance and free school supplies.
 They also run a thrift store and pantry for clothing and food.

 While more limited, the charity may also offer emergency help for bills and rent, free eye glasses, and also Medical Prescription Assistance.
 A wide range of services are offered for the low income in Cottonwood and Prescott area.
 More details on programs from Old Town Mission.

 The Salvation Army also has a branch in Prescott that can serve residents of all of Yavapai County Arizona.
 Dial (928) 778-9150.
 They run some homeless prevention programs, and offer motel vouchers.
 In addition the non-profit can provide emergency funds for paying utility and energy bills, free food, access to a thrift store, counseling, and other support.

 Several other programs and resources are available from the Yavapai Arizona Salvation Army.
 A food pantry can help feed children and senior citizens.
 Qualified, lower income families can also receive self-sufficiency and case management services, including job training and related services.
+Both free school supplies and Christmas help may be offered too.
 Contact the non-profit for more details on these and other assistance programs.
-Read Salvation Army Prescott Arizona programs.
+Read more Salvation Army Prescott Arizona programs.